-Our courses are delivered by professionals in a supportive environment, utilising the latest online platforms and providing simulated learning environments and placement opportunities.
+Our courses are delivered by clinical professionals in a supportive environment, utilising the latest online platforms and providing simulated learning environments and placement opportunities.
 We work in partnership with a range of public and private sector employers to provide learning opportunities that meet changing workforce development needs.

 - Foundation Degree Assistant Practitioner

 - Foundation Degree Hearing Aid Audiology

 - Higher Apprenticeship Nursing Associate

 - Foundation Degree Podiatry and Orthotics (In Development)

 - Higher Apprenticeship Podiatry and Orthotics (In Development)